ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_heroku.md

 $ git commit -am "Added simple_deploy to INSTALLED_APPS."
 ```

+!!! note
+    If you're using zsh, you need to put quotes around the package name when you install it: `$ pip install "django-simple-deploy[heroku]"`.
+Otherwise zsh interprets the square brackets as glob patterns.

 Now create a new Heroku app and database using the CLI, and run `simple_deploy` to configure your app:

 ```sh